| IT

 whole, injuries are rare, although helmets and

+wrist guards are strongly recommended.
 Thomas Grosspietsch, an art director for Leo

 Burnett in Chicago and a devoted night skater